duranlopes/duranlopes/README.md

-### Hi there 👋
+### Hi there 😎

-- 🔭 I’m currently working on PreventSenior
+- 🔭 I’m currently working as Site Reliability Engineer at C6 Bank
-- 🌱 I’m currently learning AWS Cloud and Kubernetes
+- 🔧 Specialties: ☁️ Cloud AWS, 🐳 Docker, 🎡 Kubernetes, Terraform , Ansible
 - 📫 How to reach me: https://www.linkedin.com/in/duran-lopes/

 <!--